 For a short description and references see Vipassana.

 ▪ Buddhist meditation is far from the Western way to do philosophy.
 Excessive reflection can initiate a morbid addiction mechanism.
 Complex theories and/or a complex language have an anti-therapeutic effect.
-The reflection – introduced as a means to make progress – gradually starts to compromise the therapeutic goal.
+Philosophical reflection – introduced as a means to make progress – gradually starts to compromise the therapeutic goal.
 Buddhists saw through this mechanism at an early stage.
 Because intellectuality is tied to language, the Zen-Buddhist uncoupled the attachments to terms and destroyed the logic of language.
 Zen-Buddhism stands in the tradition of the Advaita Vedanta.
 When we name something, then we give it a tag, and by giving it a tag, we put it in a box, limit its meaning and destroy its organic nature.
 Advaita, in contrast, attempts to reconstruct the holistic nature of things.

 According to the scriptures, in his lifetime, the Buddha refused to answer several metaphysical questions.
-On issues such as whether the world is eternal or non-eternal, finite or infinite, unity or separation of the body and the self, complete inexistence of a person after nirvana and then death etc, the Buddha had remained silent.
+On issues such as whether the world is eternal or non-eternal, finite or infinite, unity or separation of the body and the self, complete inexistence of a person after nirvana and then death etc., the Buddha had remained silent.
 One explanation for this is that such questions distract from practical activity for realizing enlightenment.
 Another is that such questions assume the reality of world/self/person (…).
 In the Pali Canon and numerous Mahayana sutras and tantras, the Buddha stresses that Dharma (Truth) cannot truly be understood with the ordinary rational mind or logic: Reality transcends all worldly concepts (Buddhism, Wikipedia).

 ▪ Sometimes the Buddha used simplifications for didactic reasons.
 The teaching, for instance, that there is a self or a soul that, in future lives, reaps the consequences of its action, is intended for hedonists and nihilists, who do not believe in karma and rebirth, in order to motivate them to live moral lives.
 It is only at a higher level of the spiritual path that they will be able to comprehend that there is no such self, but that this does not negate the need to lead an ethical life [Burton, 206].